danielbentes/uim-protocol/README.md

    - **Complex Authentication Mechanisms:** Handling modern authentication protocols like OAuth2.0 or two-factor authentication programmatically is challenging and can introduce security vulnerabilities if not implemented correctly.
    - **Data Privacy Concerns:** Direct interaction methods like scraping often do not comply with data protection regulations such as GDPR or CCPA.
 Ensuring compliance under these conditions is difficult, posing significant risks related to user privacy and data security.

 These inefficiencies underscore the pressing need for a more robust, standardized, and secure protocol for AI-agent interactions with web services.
-The Unified Intent Mediator (UIM) is designed specifically to address these challenges, providing a solution that not only resolves these issues but also enhances the overall functionality and user experience in AI-driven applications.
+The Unified Intent Mediator (UIM) is designed specifically to address these challenges, providing a solution that not only resolves these issues but also enhances the overall functionality and user experience in AI-driven agentic applications.

 ## Motivation for the Unified Intent Mediator (UIM)